 |---|---|---|

-Apply at least 4-6 weeks before intended travel to allow processing time and absorb any potential UK visa decision delays.
-Children travelling for UK school term starts (September, January) face peak demand — apply early to avoid disappointment.
+Apply 4-6 weeks before travel to absorb potential UK visa decision delays.
+Children travelling for UK school term starts (September, January) face peak demand — apply early.

 How Much Does a UK Child Visitor Visa Cost in 2026?

-From 8 April 2026, the UK child visitor visa costs £135 for a 6-month visa (up from £127).
-There is no reduced fee for children under 5 — all applicants pay the same rate regardless of age.
-Longer-term visitor visas (2, 5, or 10 years) are available at higher fees but still allow maximum stays of 6 months per visit.
+From 8 April 2026 the child visitor visa costs £135 for 6 months (up from £127).
+There is no reduced fee for children under 5 — every applicant pays the same rate.
+Longer-term visas (2, 5, or 10 years) cost more but still cap each stay at 6 months.

-A common misconception is that UK visa fees for children under 5 are reduced or waived.
-This is not the case — the Home Office charges identical fees for children and adults.
-For families with multiple children, this represents a significant expense when planning UK visits.
+A common misconception is that fees for under-5s are reduced or waived.
+They are not — the Home Office charges children and adults identically, which adds up quickly for families with several children.

 | Visa Duration | Previous Fee | Fee from 8 Apr 2026 | Max Stay Per Visit |